 Forget 2020.
 This region sheds tumultuous year for greener pastures ahead.

-Like most communities across the country, Ames and Story County were hit hard by COVID-19, forcing businesses and organizations to quickly change their practices and services to stay afloat amid massive economic disruption.
+Like most communities across the country, Ames and Story County were hit hard by COVID-19, forcing businesses and organizations to quickly change their practices and services to stay afloat amid massive economic disruption.>

-But the region’s mettle was further tested in August of 2020 when a derecho, a weather phenomenon causing intense winds, similar to that of a hurricane, hit the Midwest, causing widespread damage and power outages.
+But the region’s mettle was further tested in August of 2020 when a derecho, a weather phenomenon causing intense winds, similar to that of a hurricane, hit the Midwest, causing widespread damage and power outages.>

 Despite these challenges, Ames and Story County pulled through, thanks to an inherent resiliency and strong community spirit.

 Eager Entrepreneur?
-Excel in This Iowa City
+Excel in This City in Iowa

 Weathering the Storms in Ames, IA